thedefiantone17/HTMLCSS/chapters/html/4-styles&formatting.md

 ## HTML Styles

-A `style=""` attribute in an element is used to add styles to an elementlike font, size, color, etc.
+A `style=""` attribute in an element is used to add styles to an element like font, size, color, etc.

 **syntax**